Former convict, addict and fight promoter gives keynote speech at the 2019 Opiate Summit

-MUSKEGON – Michael Lynch looks more like an professional fighter than a CEO, with tattoos on his fingers and his neck, and a stocky build best suited for the ring.
+MUSKEGON – Michael Lynch looks more like a professional fighter than a CEO, with tattoos on his fingers and his neck, and a stocky build best suited for the ring.

 However, his attire would say otherwise, and he came dressed in what looked to be a tailored navy blue suit on Tuesday, Sept.
+24.

-24. Lynch was the keynote speaker at the 2019 Opiate Summit held at the Delta Hotels by Marriott Muskegon Downtown, 939 3rd St.
+Lynch was the keynote speaker at the 2019 Opiate Summit held at the Delta Hotels by Marriott Muskegon Downtown, 939 3rd St.

 At the free event Lynch shared his story of growing up in Los Angeles, spending most of his youth getting into trouble, doing drugs, and spending time behind bars to a group of Muskegon County health and addiction specialists, and residents.